 At Ziggma, we identified this issue and went to work on a solution.
-In addition to our popular dashboard we provide Premium users with our Smart Alerts feature.
-Through this one of a kind feature, Ziggma users can shift the burden of portfolio and stock monitoring on to Ziggma.
+In addition to our popular dashboard, we provide Premium users with our Smart Alerts feature.
+Through this one-of-a-kind feature, Ziggma users can shift the burden of portfolio and stock monitoring on to Ziggma.
 Thanks to our convenient sliding scale technology Smart Alerts can be set in a matter of mere seconds.
-You can set your tolerance level for the maximum weight of a stock or industry in the portfolio, hit save and let us take care of the monitoring.
+You can set your tolerance level for the maximum weight of a stock or industry in the portfolio, hit save, and let us take care of the monitoring.
 Once the threshold set by you is reached, you will be notified so that you can take the appropriate action.
-There are a multitude of parameters for which you can set smart alerts.
-These include exposure to a single stock, exposure to a single asset class, exposure to a single industry, portfolio risk, dividend yield, stock price or PE ratio.
+There is a multitude of parameters for which you can set smart alerts.
+These include exposure to a single stock, exposure to a single asset class, exposure to a single industry, portfolio risk, dividend yield, stock price, or PE ratio.

 You have to take action?
 How to take the optimal decision?

 Investment portfolios are dynamic.
 We believe that the concept of buying and hold in the strictest sense is a fallacy.
 Just think about this.
 Some portfolio companies will always fall behind their peers just as your favorite sports team will not win the championship each year.
 Or, as in our example on portfolio diversification, following strong performance some stocks will at some point make up a disproportionate share of your portfolio.
 So, far from becoming a day trader, you will want to act once a portfolio company is no longer best-in-class within its industry.
 Just like you would want to take action when a portfolio holding starts to make up a disproportionate share of your portfolio.

 Ziggma helps you with decision making